matt769/linting_with_pre_commit/README.md

 git add scripts/format_me.py
 git commit -m "Try to add bad formatting" # though now our bad changes have been automatically fixed
 ```

+## Server side checking
+This isn't quite server-side checking in the sense describe by the pre-commit package, but we'll achieve a similar result using Github actions.

+Add a workflow file in `.github/workflows`, basically following the instructions here: https://github.com/pre-commit/action
+And black now gets run upon push to github